natanboanafina/cobol-calculator/README.md

 # cobol-calculator
-A simple calculator to learn some Cobol Windows principles.
+A simple calculator to practice some Cobol Windows principles.